autopear/CS166/README.md

 1. Create folder `~/.ssh` (if not exists)
     ```bash
+    # ~ is the path of your home directory
     mkdir -m0700 ~/.ssh
     ```
 2. Create (if not exists) and edit file `~/.ssh/config`